matthastings/PSalander/README.md

 ## Referenced Work

 - Module design for PSalander was heavily influenced by [CimSweep](https://github.com/PowerShellMafia/CimSweep).
 It should be a model for all PS modules follow.
-- Zak Brown and the Microsoft OS365 folks have done great ETW work and have their own open source ETW library [krabsetw](https://github.com/microsoft/krabsetw)
+- Zak Brown and the Microsoft OS365 folks do great ETW work and have their own open source ETW library [krabsetw](https://github.com/microsoft/krabsetw)